jovenwayfarer/EEGclassification/README.md

 Binary classification of EEG motor imagery data using deep learning There are 3 CNN models(Tor2, Tor3,Tor4) proposed to classify motor imagery EEG data.
 We have compared them with traditional algorithms for classification like LDA and SVM.
 Our models showed 65%(Tor3),66%(Tor4) and 68%(Tor2) of accuracy, while LDA and SVM showed 65% and 64% respectively.
 Tor2 model was based on the paper "Single-trial EEG classification of motor imagery using deep convolutional neural networks" by Tang and et.
+# Data
+We were provided with data of 80 healthy participants, overall 12000 trials, 39 trials.
+50% of trials trials for left and 50% for right hand.
+We have done band pass filter(10-14Hz), Segmentation: 0.75-3.5 sec and 0-8.0 sec, Splitting to train and test sets - 80/20 and for feature extraction: CSP on train set (6 features).
+We are not allowed to upload data and use outside of the class.
 # Tor2
 68% of accuracy and AUC=0.784 for data without CSP and with segmentation 0- 8.0 sec <br/>
 Net(<br/>